developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 Let's create a single `VMAgent` to scrape all the metrics and ship them to the Grafana Cloud.

+!!! tip "Grafana Cloud Account"

-If you already have one or if you create a new account, they provide a generous free tier to try out their services.
+    If don't already have one, they provide a generous free tier for you to try out their services[^grafana-cloud-product-page].

 For the Prometheus server, you will have a remote write URL similar to what you see below.